chaoyan1037/direct-2d-3d-image-based-location/README.md

 # direct-2d-3d-image-based-location
-use the direct 2d-3d match method to do image-base location.
+use the direct 2d-3d match method to do image-based location.

 original paper:
 Sattler, Torsten, Bastian Leibe, and Leif Kobbelt.